Marques Brownlee: Online career

 Retro Tech is a YouTube Original series produced by Vox Media Studios starring Brownlee, which was published on December 2, 2019.
 In the series, Brownlee interviews fellow YouTube creators and celebrity guests and discusses iconic pieces of technology from the past which have had a significant impact on modern life and culture.

 Brownlee reached 10 million subscribers on December 18, 2019, making MKBHD one of the most-subscribed-to technology-focused YouTube channels.
 As of July 2025, his main channel has more than 20 million subscribers and billions of total views.
 His secondary channels (WVFRM Podcast, 438,000 subscribers; Auto Focus, 1.08 million subscribers; The Studio, 977,000 subscribers; Waveform Clips, 487,000 subscribers; MKBHD Shorts, 647,000 subscribers) add 3.52 million subscribers and approximately 394.75 million views.

 In December 2020, he was honored in the Forbes 30 Under 30 listing in its social media category.
 In April 2023, Brownlee collaborated with footwear brand Atoms to create the high-top Sneaker 251, named after the duration of his first YouTube video.
 In February 2024, he joined everyday accessories company Ridge as a board member and chief creative partner.

 In May 2024, Brownlee gave a commencement speech at his alma mater, Stevens Institute of Technology, and was awarded an honorary doctorate of business administration.

+In 2025, Brownlee participated in the third Creator Classic, a golf event organized by the PGA Tour for Youtube golf influencers.

 Controversies

 Panels

 In September 2024, Brownlee launched Panels, an iOS and Android app for browsing and downloading hand-picked wallpapers.
 The app drew widespread criticism from the tech community, mainly for its implementation of a subscription model ($12/month or $50/year) that was deemed overpriced.
 Other common points of criticism included the presence of in-app ads (for free users), its overall lack of quality, privacy concerns, and allowing AI-generated art to be included on its wallpaper portfolio.
 He later addressed the criticism, significantly reducing the pricing and fixing most of the other problems.
+In December 2025, Brownlee announced that the app would be shutting down at the end of the year.

 Speeding

 On November 11, 2024, Brownlee published a sponsored review for a DJI action camera that attracted significant backlash regarding a point-of-view shot of him driving at 96 mph in a neighborhood that had a speed limit of 35 mph.
 It was also noted that the speedometer was blurred, leading to speculation that Brownlee had deliberately tried to hide the fact.
 Brownlee received widespread criticism.
 He removed the driving portion and issued an apology on the social media platform X, admitting to his mistakes, leading to mixed responses.

+After the backlash from his self posted video, multiple additional body cam videos emerged of him being previously pulled over for speeding well above the limit, illegal tint and obscuring his license plates.